openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Historically, the Open edX project has not had a well-defined role of maintainer.
 At times, community members stepped into this role informally.
 The role was also part of a broader "owner" role at edX.
-Owners were also responsible for the health of the component they owned both in the repository and in production; owners answered the pager when something went wrong.
+Owners were also responsible for the health of the component(s) they owned both in the repository and in production; owners answered the pager when something went wrong.